 But the unwelcomed seemed to have found it the next morning.
 I felt more and more drawn to him as my Kevin and his almost lover were getting closer to each other.
 So were we.

-‘Then get to know me,’ he said.
-‘I don’t need to tell you complicated stories from the past.
-Look at me, absorb my words, my looks, my gestures.
+“Then get to know me,” he said.
+“I don’t need to tell you stories.
+Look at me.
 This is my only truth.
 All the rest are fractured realities with a taste of imagination.
-Osmosis.’
+Osmosis.”

 I tried to sleep that night, but nothing; and then everything, all at once.
 I was exhausted to the point of insomnia.
 So tired I couldn’t sleep, and so tired I couldn’t live.
 I turned around and R was sleeping peacefully next to his friend at my left.
 Kevin was in the back, fidgeting in his sleep.
 I was wide awake, no matter what, so I took my sweater and went outside.
 The air was stronger up there, which, for the first time, I didn’t mind.
 I lay on the grass, counting stars and rethinking the trip.
 I spent what must have been hours in the back of my head, with an imaginary bottle of red wine and dark sunglasses on as the stampede of what-ifs had its fun in front of me.
 Detaching was hard.
 All I could do was wait for them to pass me by.
 This time, the cold air and R’s words changed the usual.
 They were the new dreamscapes, the new voices, the new smells of wilderness and of unfamiliar perfume in my world.
 R’s words came roaring through my mind, loud and eccentric, like the black spot on my light-coloured map of life.
 They seemed to be screaming from the top of his lungs, in his strong voice, almost covering my own.
 I wasn’t sure how to feel about it.
 R was different from me in a way that I couldn’t understand.
 He didn’t want to accept the burden of the definitions life had already given him, while I couldn’t think of myself in any other terms.
 I suppose we were like matching ends; he began where I ended, and the fine line between us were the limitations we couldn’t live with or without.